qcargile/Chrome-Blood/README.md

 ## Install instructions:

 Screenshots below assume the Steam version of the game.
-For GoG, see [Install with GOG version](https://github.com/Gallahorn/Ultraviolence/blob/main/Advanced%20features.md#installation-with-gog-version) and then continue with the Wabbajack steps below.

 ## 1. Make sure you have a clean cyberpunk installation.